dvdsvds/yNet/docs/README_en.md

 ynet::Cache cache(1024, std::make_unique<MyPolicy>());
 ```

-Set max cache entries in the config file:
+The max cache size can also be set in the config file:
 ```
 max_cache=2048
 ```